 Many teachers, parents, and librarians are looking for children's books which portray racially and ethnically diverse characters.

 Many books focus on the aspects of certain cultures: what life is like in Chinatown, or how characters' grandparents participated in civil rights movements.

 There is also a growing category of books which show diverse characters in everyday situations of contemporary life.
 These books show children interacting with clothes, toys, food, relatives, friends, fears, hopes, and all the other things that go along with being a human child.
-The message is that diverse children are all around us, and they can see themselves mirrored in these books in everyday situations.
+The message is that diverse children are all around us, and the books allow those children to see themselves mirrored in these books.

 Everyday Diversity Books for Preschoolers

 This first section covers books that are appropriate for children ages 3-5.